States get go-ahead to build electric car charging stations

-WASHINGTON (AP) — States are being given the go-ahead to build a nationwide network of electric vehicle charging stations that would place new or upgraded stations every 50 miles (80 kilometers) along interstate highways, part of the Biden administration’s plan to spur widespread adoption of the zero-emission cars.
+WASHINGTON (AP) — States are getting the go-ahead to build a nationwide network of electric vehicle charging stations that would place new or upgraded ones every 50 miles (80 kilometers) along interstate highways as part of the Biden administration’s plan to spur widespread adoption of the zero-emission cars.

-Under new requirements issued by the Transportation Department, states must submit plans to the federal government and can begin construction by this fall if they focus first on highway routes, rather than neighborhoods and shopping centers, that can allow people to take their electric vehicles long distances.
+Under Transportation Department requirements, states must submit plans to the federal government and can begin construction by this fall if they focus first on highway routes, rather than neighborhoods and shopping centers, that can allow people to take their electric vehicles long distances.
 Each station would need to have at least four fast-charger ports, which enable drivers to fully recharge their vehicles in about an hour.

-A joint office between the Transportation and Energy departments will help provide guidance to states on how to build out the network, with attention as well to serving rural and disadvantaged communities.
-If states don't fully meet requirements, they risk delays in getting approval from the Federal Highway Administration or not getting federal money at all.
+Many technical details are to be worked out, and the administration acknowledges it will take work to persuade drivers accustomed to gas-powered cars, particularly in rural areas.
+The money is far less than the $15 billion that Biden had envisioned to fulfill a campaign promise of 500,000 charging stations by 2030, and it make take substantial private investment to make the plan work.

-The law also provides an additional $2.5 billion for local grants, planned for later this year, to fill remaining gaps in the charging network in rural areas and in disadvantaged communities, which currently are less likely to own the higher-priced electric vehicles.
+The law provides an additional $2.5 billion for local grants, planned for later this year, to fill remaining gaps in the charging network in rural areas and in disadvantaged communities, which currently are less likely to own the higher-priced electric vehicles.
+States failing to meet all the federal requirements risk delays in getting approval from the Federal Highway Administration or not getting money at all.

-Biden made a pledge during the presidential campaign to build a first-ever network of 500,000 charging stations.
-He has also set a goal of 50% electric vehicle sales by 2030, part of a broader U.S. effort to become zero emissions economy-wide by 2050.
+Biden also has set a goal of 50% electric vehicle sales by 2030, part of a broader effort to become zero emissions economy-wide by 2050.

 Electric vehicles amounted to less than 3% of U.S. new auto sales last year, but forecasters expect big increases in the next decade.
 Consumers bought about 400,000 fully electric vehicles.
 According to a Consumer Reports survey, anxiety about limited range and the availability of charging stations were among the top concerns consumers had about owning an EV.

+“It’s going to help ensure that America leads the world on electric vehicles,” Biden said this week about American companies expanding EV infrastructure.

+“China has been leading the race up to now, but this is about to change,” he said.
+“Because America is building convenient, reliable, equitable national public charging networks.
+So wherever you live, charging an electric vehicle will be quick and easy.”

-“We are modernizing America’s national highway system for drivers in cities large and small, towns and rural communities, to take advantage of the benefits of driving electric,” Energy Secretary Jennifer Granholm said.
-Alluding to surging gasoline prices that have hit Americans' pocketbooks, she said the aim is to build “the necessary infrastructure for drivers across America to save money and go the distance.”
+Energy Secretary Jennifer Granholm, alluding to surging gasoline prices, said the aim of the new stations is to build “the necessary infrastructure for drivers across America to save money and go the distance.”

-There are more than 50,000 charging station locations in the U.S., with more than 100,000 outlets.
-Senior administration officials now describe money in the infrastructure law as a first step in meeting the half-million goal by 2030, after Biden's proposed $15 billion for charging stations was cut in half.
-They envision the new construction could spur additional big investments from the private sector.
+The environmental group National Resources Defense Council praised the administration's quick start but said much work remains to be done.
+It said states, utilities and private companies will need to step up and fill gaps in funding to ensure a full public charging system by 2035, estimated to cost as much as $39 billion.

+“We have no time to lose," the group said in a statement.

 Currently, electric vehicle owners charge their vehicles at home 80% of the time, making the need for EV charging stations at colleges, apartment building parking lots or even public streets less urgent.
 But that is likely to change as more people who don’t have a garage to house a charging station buy EVs.

-Under the Transportation Department plan, states would be eligible to build out EV stations in neighborhoods and cities once the Federal Highway Administration and Buttigieg certify they have done their part to fulfill commitments to the highway EV charging network, known as alternative fuel corridors.
+Under the Transportation Department plan, states would be eligible to build out EV stations in neighborhoods and cities once the FHA and Buttigieg certify they have done their part to fulfill commitments to the highway EV charging network, known as alternative fuel corridors.

 Direct-current fast chargers, which can charge a car up to 80% of its battery capacity in 20 to 45 minutes, are quite expensive, costing $40,000 to $100,000, limiting the number that can be built, but they enable drivers to quickly get back on a road such as a highway.